This website contains affiliate links. If you click on or make a purchase through these links, I may earn a commission at no additional cost to you.

 Film photography has a lot of stigmas, people say it’s too hard, it’s too expensive, film isn’t relevant anymore, etc. But film photography is a lot more simple than people think.
 I’m going to go over some very basic steps of how to get started right away.

 120mm film is a little more costly, as are the cameras that shoot it.
 But it produces much higher quality of images.
-With 120mm film you can fit about 15 images on a roll, depending on the camera.
-If you are going to be offering film photography to customers or think you might want to continue with film photography for an extended period of time, I’d recommend just starting with a 120mm or medium format camera.
+With 120mm film you can fit about 15-16 images on a roll, depending on the camera.
+If you are going to be offering film photography to customers or think you might want to continue with film photography for an extended period of time, you could start with a 120mm or medium format camera.
 A great entry level medium format film camera is a Pentax 645, a lot of people use it professionally as well.
 An upgrade from that would be a Pentax 645nii or Contax 645.

 35mm film is a little more cost effective, the cameras are cheaper & depending on the camera & film, you can fit 26-36 images on a roll.
 If you want a compact little travel camera, a 35mm is perfect.
 I’d recommend starting with a Canon AE-1, an upgrade from that would be something like a Nikon F100 or Canon 1v.